Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatementAsync.md

 ## Retrieve a statement

-To retrieve an existing statement call `StartGetSparkStatementAsync`, passing in both the session ID and the ID of the statement and then wait for the operation to be complete.
+To retrieve an existing statement call `StartGetSparkStatementAsync`, passing in both the session ID and the ID of the statement.

 ```C# Snippet:GetSparkStatementAsync
 SparkStatement statement = await client.GetSparkStatementAsync(sessionCreated.Id, statementCreated.Id);